valkey-io/valkey-doc/docs/management/security/acl.md

 ## Allow/block subcommands

-Starting from Redis 7.0, subcommands can be allowed/blocked just like other commands (by using the separator `|` between the command and subcommand, for
+Subcommands can be allowed/blocked just like other commands (by using the separator `|` between the command and subcommand, for
 example: `+config|get` or `-config|set`)

 That is true for all commands except DEBUG.
 In order to allow/block specific DEBUG subcommands, see the next section.

 ## Allow the first-arg of a blocked command

-**Note: This feature is deprecated since Redis 7.0 and may be removed in the future.**
+**Note: This feature is deprecated and may be removed in the future.**

 Sometimes the ability to exclude or include a command or a subcommand as a whole is not enough.
 Many deployments may not be happy providing the ability to execute a `SELECT` for any DB, but may